 Liaise With Your Supplier/ Courier

 Depending on your product or products, you may have several suppliers providing a number of deliveries every day.
 These deliveries may then be repackaged to be couriered to paying customers, and although you may not have any control on the customer end of how their waste is disposed of, you do have control over how much packaging you receive and send your product out in.
 Especially if your product is imperishable or resilient against breakage, minimal packaging is needed for transportation on both ends.
 Ensuring your suppliers package your product(s) in as little packaging as possible and requiring the materials used are recyclable will not only reduce your company’s waste but your supplier’s too.
-The ethical choice to be conscious of your contribution to waste and carbon emissions will help your company to widen its demographic and encourage environment conscious potential customers to invest their time and money in your company and not a competitors – balancing out the extra cost of sourcing a waste conscious supplier.
+The ethical choice to be conscious of your contribution to waste and carbon emissions will help your company to widen its demographic and encourage environment-conscious potential customers to invest their time and money in your company and not a competitor – balancing out the extra cost of sourcing a waste-conscious supplier.

 Reevaluate Employee Incentives

 Looking after your employees is a must to ensuring the maximization of your business success.
 However, there may be more profit efficient ways to keeping employee morale and comfortability high.
-Providing food options like in office employee lunches, and having fruit and biscuits available for an energy pick me up when needed has proved incredibly effective for team building, and keeping concentration and efficiency levels up.
+Providing food options like in-office employee lunches, and having fruit and biscuits available for an energy pick me up when needed has proved incredibly effective for team building, and keeping concentration and efficiency levels up.
 However, taking the time to consider your food waste management, and keeping track of how much food goes to waste each day could prevent you from upping your outgoings on unused supplies.
 If you find that a lot of food is not being eaten, it may be time to reduce the amount you provide.

 Water And Recycling